jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24), documented briefly above, is illustrated in the following image, reproduced from the Nvidia blog:
+The final model architecture (model.py lines FIXME 18-24), documented briefly above, is illustrated in the following image, reproduced from the Nvidia blog:

 ![An image of the architecture I used, based on the Nvidia solution][nvidia_architecture]